-A Place To Bury Strangers guitarist, vocalist and twisted mastermind Oliver Ackermann said that the band’s preliminary idea for sophomore album Exploding Head was “to create the craziest, most fucked up recording ever.”
+A Place To Bury Strangers guitarist, vocalist, effects engineer and mastermind Oliver Ackermann said that the band’s preliminary idea for sophomore album Exploding Head was “to create the craziest, most fucked up recording ever.”
 That’s an ambitious goal, particularly following the group’s self-titled debut, which was as loud, paranoid, intense and brutal as a rock album could possibly get.
 In fact, taking that even further seems difficult, for sure, and most likely quite dangerous.
 I wouldn’t advise anyone try it without earplugs, goggles and flame-retardant coveralls.
 Of course, A Place To Bury Strangers are experts, and far be it from me to tell them not to push their vicious industrial-gaze sound to its most merciless limits.
 As to whether or not they succeeded in doing so, here’s a hint: the title of the album is Exploding Head.

 Building upon the reverb-heavy sonic destruction of their first album, A Place To Bury Strangers haven’t softened their jagged riffs or jackhammer basslines in the slightest.
 Yet, due to greater production clarity and a willingness to reduce their overall fuzz output, the New York trio has made an even more accessible album this time around.
 Their hooks have gotten sharper and their melodies more refined, but the flipside of this new adherence to clarity and the slightest of sheen is that when Ackermann does unleash his electrifying barbs of feedback, it cuts deeper and less forgivingly; an ear-bleeding delight for sure.